Aeases/notes-static-site/content/Monetary Policy/Book Notes/M8 - Recent Trends in Monetary Policy.md

 	- RBA allowed it's bonds to expire at maturity instead of re-selling them again on the [[Secondary Market]]
 	- RBA is on the lookout for wage pressures
 - Unemployment rate has driven down to 3.4%, lowest in sixty years.

+## 2023
+- Increases in the Cash Rate
+	- From 3.35 in February
+	- To 4.10% in September
+- Tight Labour Market
+	- We are beyond Full Employment
+	- Unemployment Rate = 3.7% in July, unchanged from January.
+		- RBA foresees [[Augst RBA M.P Minutes#^a49ad8|constriction of demand]] as a result of Increased Interest Rates, possibly leading to Labour Market decline.
+- Slight Inflation Decline
+	- From **7.8%** in December of 2022
+	- To **6%** in June of 2023